Deck Design: Project in Progress

 My brother's house came with a deck in severe disrepair.
 After we tore out the old deck, I surveyed the area and put together several design concepts in Fusion360.
-Next, I put together a detailed construction model based on the International Residential Code.
-Using this model, we are beginning to nail down and validate final design details.
-By the end of this process I will produce plans to submit to the county for approval, and we will build it!
-Currently we are moving forward with deck concept B and railing option C. See the documents below and stay tuned!
+I then assembled a detailed construction model following guidelines in the International Residential Code.
+I produced plans for county approval, and with friends and hard work we build it!

 I modeled the house, decks, and playset.
 I did not model the deck furniture.